 Obviously I didn’t invent the process–people have been waxing fabric in various ways for thousands of years.
 It’s a great way to keep things dry, so it’s widely use by outdoorspeople.
 And of course fashion loves to co-opt function, so you can even wax jeans for a shiny faux-leather effect.
-My information about waxing canvas came from a simple google search, and I mainly consulted this helpful site and this forum post.
-As these resources demonstrate, there are multiple ways to wax canvas, some involving an iron or a dryer, but this is the way I did it.
+There are multiple ways to wax canvas, some involving an iron or a dryer, but this is the way I did it.

 First, a couple of notes about the process.